naimulcsx/learn-terraform/03-ec2-user-data/README.md

 ## Objectives

-- Investigate why we couldn't SSH into our VM in the previous exercise.
+- Learn about EC2 user data.
-- Learn about Security Groups (SG) and how to create and assign security groups to a VM.
+- Learn how to initialize a VM with NGINX server with terraform.

 ## Prerequisites

 - You have AWS CLI and configured with a valid security credentials.
 - You have a key pair named `aws_login`.
 To create go to your AWS console and create a key pair named `aws_login`.
 After you've created the key pair, you'll have a file downloaded called `aws_login.pem`.
 We will use this file to SSH into our server later.

-## Security Groups

-In AWS, Security Groups are virtual firewalls that control inbound and outbound traffic to and from Amazon EC2 instances.
-Now let's see why we couldn't SSH into our VM in the previous exercise.

-In our previous VM, we didn't mention any security group while creating the EC2 Instance, so AWS attached the default security group which doesn't allow any inbound traffic to the VM.
-That means in order to SSH into our VMs, either we have to update the default security group to allow traffic from 22 port or we have to create a brand new security group, that allows inbound traffic to port 22.
+## EC2 User Data

+EC2 User Data allows you to provide scripts or configuration data to EC2 instances during their launch.
+This data is executed on the instance, enabling automation of tasks like software installation, system configuration, and more

 ## Steps

 Create a directory for your Terraform project and create a Terraform configuration file (usually named `main.tf`) in that directory.

 In this file, you will define the AWS provider and the AWS resources you want to create.
-In our case, we want to create a security group and an EC2 Instance attached to that security group
+In our case, we want to create a security group and an EC2 Instance with user data.

 ### Define provider block

+The provider is same as the previous example

 ```hcl
 provider "aws" {